-You should call 999 when it is an emergency, such as when:
+Call 999 in an emergency, such as when:

 - Someone suspected of a crime is nearby

-You should call 101 to report crime and other concerns that do not require an emergency response.
+Call 101 to report crime and other concerns that don't require an emergency response, such as:

-- Your property has been stolen or damaged and the suspect is no longer at the scene
+- When property has been stolen or damaged and the suspect is no longer at the scene

-- You suspect unlawful metal detecting is happening in your neighbourhood
+- If you suspect unlawful metal detecting is happening in your neighbourhood

-- You need to give the police information about crime or anti-social behaviour in your area
+- To give the police information about crime or anti-social behaviour in your area

 You will never have to give a formal statement, talk to police or be a witness in court, and you could receive a reward of up to £1,000 if the information you provide leads to the arrest and charge of at least one person.

-- If any formal action is taken you may also be asked to provide an impact statement by the police to ensure the full impact of the incident on the community and the heritage value is considered as part of the sentencing.
+- If the police take formal action they may ask youto provide an impact statement.
+This statement ensures that the full impact of the incident on the community and the heritage value is considered as part of the sentencing

-- Is there anything which could be done to make the asset secure from any further threats?
+- Is there anything that could be done to make the asset secure from any further threats?